Program Overview

 - Cohort 5 (entered in 2020): Community Environment and Health or Families and Child Health

-- Cohort 6 (November 2021): Structural racism in health care or Structural racism and community health and well-being
+- Cohort 6 (entered in 2021): Structural racism in health care or Structural racism and community health and well-being

 Program Elements

-- Receive support from mentors with expertise in research methodologies, community engagement, translation, and specific topic areas.
+- Expert Mentorship: Access to advisors with specialized expertise in research methodologies, community engagement, and relevant thematic domains.

 The IRL Curriculum